 If you are an avid traveller looking for a credit card that allows you to not only earn and redeem points for travel but also with several other travel-related benefits, the Scotiabank Passport Visa Infinite is worth considering.
 If you’re smart about using your credit card, you can earn points, rewards and miles.
 In addition, if you use it for everyday purchases such as groceries, restaurants and entertainment, you will receive points and rewards.

-Alternatively, if you are looking for a credit card without Forex fees or annual fees, you should consider the stacked Mastercard Rogers World Elite or Mastercard Home Trust Preferred Visa.
-The Scotia Passport Visa Infinite card includes all the common travel insurance you would expect from a wide range of bank visas, including cancellation and interruption of emergencies and medical travel, flight delays, lost or delayed luggage, accidents, loss and damage to rental cars, hotel burglaries, etc. A review of the Scottish passport shows it is high on my list of the best credit cards for travel and foreign transaction fees in Canada.
+Alternatively, if you are looking for a credit card without Forex fees or annual fees, consider the stacked Mastercard Rogers World Elite or Mastercard Home Trust Preferred Visa.
+The Scotia Passport Visa Infinite card includes all the typical travel insurance you would expect from a wide range of bank visas, including cancellation and interruption of emergencies and medical travel, flight delays, lost or delayed luggage, accidents, loss and damage to rental cars, hotel burglaries, etc. A review of the Scottish passport shows it is high on my list of the best credit cards for travel and foreign transaction fees in Canada.

-If your travel health insurance is covered, if you travel for 25 days or less and over 65, this is significant, as many other travel insurance credit cards only offer 15-day coverage.
+If your travel health insurance is covered if you travel for 25 days or less and are over 65, this is significant, as many other travel insurance credit cards only offer 15-day coverage.
 One downside is that signing up for 30,000 Scotia Rewards points (you must spend $1,000 in the first three months to get the card) includes the first year of annual fee exemption, as other cards do.

 The annual fee of $139 is above the average of $120 for most travel cards of this calibre and other credit cards on the market.
 However, it is still higher than similar rewards in this Scotia Scotia Momentum (r) Visa Infinite Card and the new American Express Cobalt (R) Card.
-In addition, if you spend more than $5,560 on foreign purchases in a year, you save money by applying and using Canada passports – this amount is 25% cheaper than the $139 that you would pay with most other credit cards.
+In addition, if you spend more than $5,560 on foreign purchases in a year, you save money by applying for and using Canada passports – this amount is 25% cheaper than the $139 you would pay with most other credit cards.